joeyshi12/joeyshi.xyz/content/projects/cool_wiki.md

 ---

 In my final year at UBC, I decided to typeset notes for some of my courses.
-To make some of these notes publicly available.

 - [Website](https://wiki.joeyshi.xyz)
 - [Source code](https://github.com/joeyshi12/cool-wiki)

+To make some of these notes publicly available,
 I used the following workflow to convert a collection of markdown notes into HTML pages using [Pandoc](https://pandoc.org/index.html).